 Separate in the Valley Forge Race and Sportsbook, the casino has partnered with FanDuel to open a branded sportsbook.
-That is a smaller resort than many of the PA casinos, with only 600 slots.
+This is a smaller hotel than many of the PA casinos, using only 600 slots.

 Address: 1160 First Ave, King of Prussia, PA

 Telephone: +1 610-354-8118

 Sportsbook Hours: Monday to Thursday 10 a.m. to 1 a.m., Friday 10 a.m.-2 a.m., Saturday 9 a.m.to 2 a.m., Sunday 9 a.m. to 11:30 p.m.